Understanding Local SEO Ranking Factors: What Google Prioritizes

 The New Local Battleground for Visibility

 Local SEO (search engine optimization) is the practice of optimizing a business’s online presence to attract more visibility from location-based searches.
-These aren’t just “near me” queries; they include service-based and branded terms with a local intent, like “best dog groomer in Austin” or “affordable SaaS accountant Los Angeles.”
+These aren’t just “near me” queries; they include service-based and branded terms with local intent, such as “best dog groomer in Austin” or “affordable SaaS accountant Los Angeles.”

 Why Local SEO Is Critical for Small Business Websites

-For businesses that depend on foot traffic or regional clients, showing up in local results means real-world revenue.
-But it’s not enough to just exist online.
-A small business website must be optimized with local intent in mind and include proper schema markup, location pages, and tightly aligned keyword strategies.
+For businesses that rely on foot traffic or regional clients, appearing in local results translates to real-world revenue.
+But it’s not enough to exist online.
+A small business website must be optimized with local intent in mind, including proper schema markup, location pages, and tightly aligned keyword strategies.

 Google’s Local Search Ecosystem: A Quick Primer